usmanmohammed2306/Face-Recognition/README.md

 facenet_recognition.align_input('input_images','aligned_images')
 ```
 *Above command will create our input images into aligned format and save it in given aligned images folder*

+#### Creating pre-trained model and trained classifier

+You can create pre-trained model(will be saved in pretrained_facenet_model file) using code from the following link: https://github.com/davidsandberg/facenet/blob/master/src/train_tripletloss.py.
+You can create trained classifer(will be saved in my_classifier file) of your pre-trained model using code from the following link: https://github.com/davidsandberg/facenet/blob/master/src/classifier.py.

 #### Train & Test Classifier on Images
 After we have aligned images now we can train our classifier.